 Optional Practical Training (OPT) Information

 Optional Practical Training (OPT) is defined as temporary employment to gain practical experience in your field of study.
-OPT is most frequently undertaken immediately following graduation (Post-completion), but in some circumstances may also be conducted prior to the completion of a degree program (Pre-completion).
+OPT is most frequently undertaken immediately following graduation (Post-completion OPT), but in some circumstances may also be conducted prior to the completion of a degree program (Pre-completion OPT).

-As the vast majority of students apply for Post-completion OPT, this information sheet emphasizes eligibility requirements and application procedures for that option.
-Guidelines specific to Pre-completion OPT are indicated in italics.
+As the vast majority of students apply for Post-completion OPT, this information emphasizes eligibility requirements and application procedures for that option.

 - You have been in F-1 status for at least two complete semesters